-Hexis API is designed to be straightforward to use.
+The API is straightforward to use and follows common standards of data exchange.
 You can use the programming language of your choice to to interact with the API.
-For testing, a tool like Postman, Insomnia, or cURL on the command line, can be useful.
+For testing, a tool like Postman, Insomnia, or cURL on the command line, can also be useful.

 This API uses a base path of

 https://api.hexis.ai.
 It is only available via a SSL-secured HTTP connection.

 application/json and the payloads exchanged between a client and the API endpoint are valid JSON objects.
 Things to note in the

 The Score is an indication of probability, not severity.
 Higher numbers represent a higher likelihood that the patterns in the text resemble patterns in comments that people have tagged as offensive.
 Scores are intended to let developers pick thresholds and automatically accept, review or reject text messages based on those threshold.
 Although the numbers are not a score of how offensive a particular comment is, the threshold can be set according to the use case at hand.